Quasigeodesic pseudo-Anosov flows in hyperbolic 3-manifolds and connections with large scale geometry: Metric properties and bounds on free homotopies

 Here we are using that the forward limit set of $\pi(\alpha_0)$ goes through infinitely many stable leaves nearby.
 So we can choose the sides accordingly.
 Notice that $p_1$ is not very close to $U$ or else $\wls(p_1)$ would intersect $U$ and not make a perfect fit with it.
 By the closing lemma the element $g$ of $\pi_1(M)$ is associated to a periodic orbit $\delta$. $\delta$ has a lift $\widetilde \delta$ to $\mi$, which is very close to all of $p_1, p_2$ and $g(p_2)$.
 Since $g$ is associated to the backwards direction of the flow, then $g$ acts as a contraction on the set of orbits of $\wls(\widetilde \delta)$ and as an expansion on the set of orbits of $\wlu(\widetilde \delta)$.
 This implies that $\widetilde \delta$ is in the component of $\mi - L$ \ {\underline {not}} containing $U$.

 We first claim that $g(L)$ intersects $U$.
 We have to be careful.
-From the starting point $p_0$ there is a distance $\epsilon > 0$ so that if $x$ is in $\wlu(p_0)$ and $d(x,p_0) < \epsilon$ then $\wls(x)$ intersects $U$.
+From the starting point $p_0$ there is a distance $\epsilon > 0$ so that if $x$ is in $\wlu(p_0)$ in the component of $\mi - \wls(p_0)$ containing $U$, and $d(x,p_0) < \epsilon$ then $\wls(x)$ intersects $U$.
 This is because $L, U$ make a perfect fit.
 But now the basepoint changed from $p_0$ to $p_1$.
 This is not a problem in this case, because going forward from $p_0$ to $p_1$ {\underline {increases}} the unstable distances.
 Therefore from the point of view of $p_1$ even a stable leaf much farther away will intersect $U$.
 It follows that $g(L)$ intersects $U$.

 Let $V = g(U)$ and let $f = g^{-1}$.
 Then $f(V) = U$ and $f(V)$ intersects $g(L)$.
 Therefore $f^2(V)$ intersects $fg(L) = L$ and so intersects $g(L)$.
 This is again because $g$ is acting as an expansion in the set of unstable orbits in $\wlu(\widetilde \delta)$.
-It follows that the sequence $(f^n(V))$ cannot escape compact sets in $\mi$ and limits to a leaf $V_0$ making a perfect fit with $\wls(\widetilde \delta)$.
+It follows that the sequence $(f^n(V))$ cannot escape compact sets in $\mi$ and limits to a leaf $U_0$ making a perfect fit with $\wls(\widetilde \delta)$.
 This leaf is invariant under $g$ and so has a periodic orbit $\widetilde \epsilon$.
 Then $\widetilde \delta, \widetilde \epsilon$ are the corners of a lozenge $C_0$ which has sides also in $S = \wls(\widetilde \epsilon)$ and $T = \wlu(\widetilde \delta)$.
 For $n$ big enough the leaf $f^n(V)$ intersects $S$ and therefore $U = f(V)$ also intersects $S$, by $f$ invariance.
 Let

 Then $\alpha, \beta$ are the corners of a lozenge $C$ which has sides contained in $L$ and $U$, which make a perfect fit.
 The other two sides of $C$ are contained in $S$ and $T$ which also makes a perfect fit.
 This finishes the proof of the proposition. \end{proof}